 For those holding direct shares in gold mining companies, complete losses are possible if mines close.
 Your hope would be that you own shares in the more resilient lower-cost mines to ride out the storm.
 Either way, the precarious position demonstrates how much riskier gold mining share investment is compared to physical gold investment, where the tangible metal will always provide an intrinsic value.

-Eventually mines will close, probably in the not too distant future, as no business can justify producing a product at a loss.
-Obviously this will immediately cut the supply of gold coming into the market, providing support for the gold price.
-For those mines who survive, this price increase will in turn release the mounting cost pressures.
+Eventually, mines will close, probably in the not too distant future, as no business can justify producing a product at a loss.
+Obviously, this will immediately cut the supply of gold coming into the market, providing support for the gold price.
+For those mines who survive, this price increase will, in turn, release the mounting cost pressures.
 For those holding physical gold, it seems that the medium term looks promising due to this dynamic.

 Physical selling and recycling

 The second form of gold supplies is in the secondary market through recycling and physical holders selling their positions.
-The World Gold Council released their latest Investment Commentary last week, siting record low gold recycling as a factor to consider when thinking of gold over the medium term.
+The World Gold Council released their latest Investment Commentary last week, citing record low gold recycling as a factor to consider when thinking of gold over the medium term.
 Less gold being scrapped and recycled puts a major dent in the overall pool of gold available.

 Central bank hoarding